Southern Lebanon

 Southern Lebanon (جنوب لبنان) is the area of Lebanon comprising the South Governorate and the Nabatiye Governorate.
 The two entities were divided from the same province in the early 1990s.
-The Rashaya and Western Beqaa districts, the southernmost districts of the Beqaa Governorate.
+The term may also comprise Rashaya and Western Beqaa districts, the southernmost districts of the Beqaa Governorate.

 The main cities of the region are Sidon and Tyre on the coast, with Jezzine and Nabatiyeh more inland.
-The cazas of Bint Jbeil, Tyre, and Nabatieh in Southern Lebanon are known for their large Shi'a Muslim population with a minority of Christians.
+The destroyed caza of Bint Jbeil, and the cazas of Tyre, and Nabatieh in Southern Lebanon are known for their large Shi'a Muslim population with a minority of Christians.
 Sidon is predominantly Sunni, with the rest of the caza of Sidon having a Shi'a Muslim majority, with a considerable Christian minority, mainly Melkite Greek Catholics.
 The cazas of Jezzine and Marjeyoun have a Christian majority and also Shia Muslims.
 The villages of Ain Ebel, Debel, Qaouzah, and Rmaich are entirely Christian Maronite.
 The caza of Hasbaya has a Druze majority.

 History

 Free Lebanon State and South Lebanon security belt

 Southern Lebanon became the location of the self-proclaimed Free Lebanon State, announced in 1979 by Saad Haddad.
 The state failed to gain international recognition, and its authority deteriorated with the death of Saad Haddad in 1984.

 Southern Lebanon has also featured prominently in the Israel-Lebanon conflict.